 The Baptism of Jesus

 The Bible states “Let it be so now, it is proper for us to do this to fulfill all righteousness.
 As soon as Jesus was baptized, he went up out of the water.
 At that moment heaven was opened, and he saw the Spirit of God descending like a dove and alighting on him.
 Matt 3:15-16 This does not mean that Jesus needed to be baptized to become righteous, but to fulfill righteousness.
 John the Baptist was chosen by God to baptize Jesus.
 John had great favor in God's eyes and was called by God to warn people of the coming of Jesus.
 “Among them that are born of women there has not arisen a greater than John the Baptist . . .”
 Matt.
-11:11 Seven centuries before the birth of Jesus, the prophet Isaiah spoke of “the voice of one that crieth,” indeed, of him who would “prepare in the wilderness the way of Jehovah,” and “make level in the desert a highway for our God” Isa.
-40:3.
-John fulfilled prophesy and challenged people to turn away from their sin and become Baptized as a symbol of repentance.
+11:11 Seven centuries before the birth of Jesus, the prophet Isaiah spoke of “the voice of one that crieth,” indeed, of him who would “prepare in the wilderness the way of Jehovah,” and “make level in the desert a highway for our God.”
+Isa.
+40:3 John fulfilled prophesy and challenged people to turn away from their sin and become Baptized as a symbol of repentance.
 He spoke with great authority and truth and people flocked to come and see him and be baptized by him.
 Although John could have gotten caught up in how popular he had become, he never lost sight in what he was called to do . . . pave the way for the coming of Jesus Christ.
 The baptism of Jesus serves as an example to others.
-Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, Matt 28:19.
-Jesus did not ask us to do something he was not willing to do.
-He did not need to be forgiven, but he did need to set an example to all of us in being baptized.
+Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.
+Matthew 28:19

 After Jesus got baptized, the Holy Spirit led Him into the desert to fast for 40 days in preparation for His ministry.
 This is a very crucial time in His life that would have taken Him on a very different path had He been a mere man.
 First of all, Satan tempted Jesus with bread, which seems simple enough to refuse, but not so when you have been without food for 40 days.
 What is also interesting is Satan tried to get Jesus to sell his soul to him and he would allow Him to rule over the Kingdoms of this world.
 This may sound far fetched but there are many videos of people in hollywood and the music industry who have openly admitted to having sold their soul to Satan for fame and money.
 Jesus came to this world only to serve man, not to be served and He resisted and rebuked Satan's temptations.